mara-oprisor/Visual_Search/README.md

 # Visual_Search

 ## Overview
-This is a project for theArtificial Intelligence laboratory.
+This is a project for the Artificial Intelligence laboratory.

 The project provides an interactive visualization of various search algorithms, including A*, BFS, DFS, UCS, and Dijkstra's algorithm.
 Users can manipulate a grid to set start and end points, place obstacles, and visualize how different algorithms explore the grid and find paths.